 Ceramic tile offers the choice of unglazed or glazed surfaces in a large variety of finishes.
 Your favorite tile shape and color is likely available in a slip-resistant finish that is also stain- and scratch-resistant.
 All ceramic tile is flame-resistant and many options are also frost-resistant.
 These characteristics of ceramic tile make it the ideal choice for kitchens.

 Porcelain tile is another member of the ceramic tile family that you might consider.
 Porcelain tile is fired for a longer time and at higher temperatures, which makes it denser than regular ceramic tile.
-Porcelain meets the “impervious” rating for water absorption (0.5 percent or less), making it the least absorptive ceramic tile with an even higher resistance to stains.
+Porcelain meets the “impervious” rating for water absorption (0.5 percent or less), making it incredibly moisture- and stain-resistant.

 Porcelain tile also comes in glazed and unglazed options.
 Unglazed porcelain tile, or “through body” porcelain tile, carries the surface color through the tile.
 While any surface chips or scratches on porcelain tile are unlikely (it’s stronger than granite), they are even less likely to be noticeable, as the color is consistent through the depth of the tile.

 Porcelain’s higher density and higher durability means that this option can also be more expensive and more difficult to cut, requiring some specific cutting tools.
 Keep these details in mind when considering your kitchen flooring plans and budget.